mozilla/policy-templates/docs/index.md

 ```
 <a name="SearchEngines"></a>

-### SearchEngines (This policy is only available on the ESR.)
+### SearchEngines

+As of Firefox 139, this policy is available in all versions of Firefox.

 ### SearchEngines | Add

 Add new search engines.
 Although there are only five engines available in the ADMX template, there is no limit.
 To add more in the ADMX template, you can duplicate the XML.

-This policy is only available on the ESR. `Name` and `URLTemplate` are required.

 `Name` is the name of the search engine.
+(Required)

 `URLTemplate` is the search URL with {searchTerms} to substitute for the search term.
+(Required)

 `Method` is either GET or POST